Loading...

 Full thinking content is encrypted and returned in the signature field.
 This field is used to verify that thinking blocks were generated by Claude when passed back to the API.

 It is only strictly necessary to send back thinking blocks when using tools with extended thinking.
-Otherwise you can omit thinking blocks from previous turns, or let the API strip them for you if you pass them back.
+Otherwise you can omit thinking blocks from previous turns.
+If you pass them back, whether the API keeps or strips them depends on the model: Opus 4.5+ and Sonnet 4.6+ keep them in context by default; earlier Opus/Sonnet models and all Haiku models strip them.
+See context editing to configure this.

 If sending back thinking blocks, we recommend passing everything back as you received it for consistency and to avoid potential issues.